All Collections

 • Export: Allows you to export the document as either a SCORM 1.2 or PDF file, or share it via email or a URL.

-To start adding to your document, you can click on the Add a Chapter button in the centre, but if you’ve already begun working, you’ll need to use one of the two buttons in the Table of Contents.
+To start adding to your document, click on the Add a Chapter button in the centre, but if you’ve already begun working, you’ll need to use the Add a Chapter button located on the left panel.

-Once you’ve created a Section, you can drag additional tiles from the Insert Panel onto the page, up to a maximum of three columns.
+Once you’ve created a Section, you can drag additional content blocks from the Block Library onto the page, up to a maximum of three columns.

 Text: Use this option if you want to type text content.

 Image: This content block allows you to upload a custom image.
-You may also select an image by searching Unsplash’s image catalog or insert a GIF through the Giphy search option.
+You may also select an image by searching Unsplash’s image catalog, inserting a GIF through the Giphy search option or use AI to generate an image.

 • Image Style: Contains buttons to replace or remove the image.
 You can also choose between stretching the image, cropping the image, or fitting the image to the content block.
 Below, there’s the rotation buttons and text fields to add a caption, alt text in case the image doesn’t load, and a URL that the image can redirect to.